Lite SDK (Enrollment Android)

 Render options

 You can choose between two card form render options.
-The following screenshots demonstrate the difference between cardFormType ONE_STEP and STEP_BY_STEP:
+The following screenshots show the difference between cardFormType ONE_STEP and STEP_BY_STEP:

 SDK customization

 You can change the SDK appearance to match your brand.
-For more information, access the SDK customization page.
+For more information, see the SDK customization page.

 Demo App